22amillion/EVDataPlatform/README.md

 Our Electric Vehicle Data Platform is powerful and designed to handle lots of data with ease.
 We use a combination of MongoDB, PySpark, Flask, and JavaScript to make sure our platform works well and meets the needs of both database managers and regular users.

+## Setup Instructions
+### Data Preparation

+Data Preparation**:  Download the Electric_Vehicle_Population_Data.csv file, which contains the electric vehicle population data, to your local machine.

+### MongoDB Compass Setup
+1. Install MongoDB Compass: Download and install MongoDB Compass from the official MongoDB website.
+2. Connect to MongoDB: Launch MongoDB Compass and connect to your local MongoDB instance.
+If you haven't set up MongoDB locally, follow the official installation instructions to install and configure MongoDB.

+## Data Cleaning
+Execute the dataClean.py script to perform data cleaning on the original Electric Vehicle Population Data CSV file python dataClean.py
+This script will read the CSV file, perform data cleaning operations, and write the cleaned data to a new file named Electric_Vehicle_Population_Data_Cleaned which contains several CVS files.

+## Data Upload
+Run the uploadToMongoDB.py script to split the cleaned data into two databases and upload it to MongoDB Compass.
+Ensure that MongoDB Compass is running and properly configured. python uploadToMongoDB.py

 ### Thank You!

 We appreciate your interest in our project.
 Your feedback and contributions are welcome as we continue to refine and expand our platform.